-Your chances can plummet to 0% for any course if you do not meet the hard requirements (barring sufficient mitigating circumstances).
-These include required A level subjects (or equivalent) and a realistic prospect of achieving the standard offer, as indicated by your school predictions.
+Your chances of acceptance can drop to zero for any course if you fail to meet the essential requirements, unless there are significant mitigating circumstances.
+These prerequisites include specific A-level subjects (or equivalents) and a realistic likelihood of achieving the standard offer, as indicated by your school predictions.

-In addition, pay close attention to the ‘soft’ requirements – the ‘recommended’ and ‘desired’ subjects – as, in practice, it may be very rare for applicants to be accepted without them.
-For Maths, for example, it is rare for an applicant to be accepted without Further Maths A Level, if offered by school.
-These vary by college at Cambridge, so do your research before moving to the next stage of the application.
+Additionally, it’s crucial to pay careful attention to the ‘soft’ requirements, which encompass ‘recommended’ and ‘desired’ subjects.
+In practice, it’s often uncommon for applicants to be accepted without fulfilling these soft requirements.
+For instance, in the case of Mathematics, it’s infrequent for an applicant to secure acceptance without completing Further Maths A Level, if offered by the school.
+These soft requirements can vary among Cambridge colleges, so thorough research is advisable before progressing to the next stage of the application.

-Now you have identified some of the assessed steps of the application process, how can you get a bit more precise with judging your chances?
+Now that you’ve pinpointed some of the evaluated stages in the application process, how can you refine your assessment of your chances?

-For Maths at Oxford, the most weighted factors are GCSEs (if taken), A Level predictions, and the MAT entrance exam.
-For courses with far more applicants than places, admissions tests are used to distinguish between the many similarly qualified applicants.
-This is certainly true for maths, for which the MAT exam is highly influential, even after interview: in 2021, the mean MAT score was 58.8 (standard deviation of 18), whereas the mean MAT score of those offered a place was 82.1 (with a standard deviation of 10).
-There is no ‘absolute’ benchmark for any admissions test, but a relative one, in comparison to the applicant cohort that year.
+In the context of applying for Mathematics at Oxford, the most influential factors include GCSEs (if taken), A-level predictions, and performance in the MAT entrance exam.
+In highly competitive courses with more applicants than available spots, admissions tests play a crucial role in differentiating among similarly qualified candidates.
+This holds true for mathematics, where the MAT exam significantly influences decisions, even post-interview.
+In 2021, the mean MAT score was 58.8 (with a standard deviation of 18), while the mean MAT score of those offered a place stood at 82.1 (with a standard deviation of 10).
+It’s essential to note that there isn’t an ‘absolute’ benchmark for any admissions test but a relative one, compared to the applicant cohort for that year.

-It is possible to assess whether an applicant meets or exceeds the entry requirements for a particular course, but applications are assessed holistically and qualitatively.
-Therefore, an ‘Oxbridge Success Calculator’ based on exam scores is, more-or-less, nonsense.
+While it’s feasible to evaluate whether an applicant meets or surpasses the entry requirements for a specific course, the assessment of applications is holistic and qualitative.
+Consequently, the idea of an ‘Oxbridge Success Calculator’ solely based on exam scores is, for the most part, unfounded.

-Above all, if you do not apply, then you have no chance at all.
-For some help to navigate this process, access our free resources – including our free ebook “So You Want To Go To Oxbridge?
+Above all, if you never apply in the first place, your chances are non-existent.
+For assistance in navigating this process, access our complimentary resources, including our free ebook “So You Want To Go To Oxbridge?
 Tell me about a banana…” by registering online.
-Additionally, feel free to contact our Oxbridge advising team on +44 (0)207499 2394 or email at firstname.lastname@example.org to discuss your situation.
+Additionally, don’t hesitate to reach out to our Oxbridge advising team at +44 (0)207499 2394 or via email at [email protected] to discuss your situation.